-The 2017 current income tax expense of \$2,353 is mainly due to the taxable capital gain earned on the sale of Värmevärden.
+The 2017 current income tax expense of \$1,634 is mainly due to the taxes payable for the taxable capital gain earned on the sale of Värmevärden.

 Deferred income tax assets and liabilities are recognized on Capstone's consolidated statement of financial position based on temporary differences between the accounting and tax bases of existing assets and liabilities.
 Deferred income tax assets and liabilities are calculated on a net basis where there is a legal right of offset within the same tax jurisdictions.